-STEP 1-PREPARE THE VEHICLE
+STEP 1 - PREPARE THE VEHICLE

+Remove the negative battery cable.
 With the vehicle on a solid, level surface chock the front wheels.
-Raise the vehicle by the rear axle and set on jack stands rated for your vehicles weight.
-Remove the real wheels.
-Remove the jounce bumpers from the under side of the frame rail.
-The jounce bumper will not be re-used with the kit but the bolt will be re-used.
+Raise the vehicle by the rear axle and remove the rear wheels.
+After the removal of the wheels lower the vehicle so the axle rests on jack stands rated for your vehicles weight.
+Remove the jounce bumper located under the frame rail.